Applying to economics Ph.D. programs

 Published:

 So you want to be a grad student?
 Well, think twice.
 It’s not easy to be a grad student, and it’s not easy to be a professor, either.
 I tell my students that it’s not for everyone.
 There are already plenty of advices on applying to economics Ph.D. programs out there (see here or here), so I will limit this post to my opinion.
-Because part of my research is dynamic programming, let’s discuss using backward induction.
+Since part of my research involves dynamic programming, let’s discuss using backward induction.

 After getting a Ph.D.

-Since a Ph.D. is a big time commitment, make sure you know what happens after getting a Ph.D.
+Since a Ph.D. is a big-time commitment, make sure you know what happens after getting a Ph.D.
 Typical jobs are

 1. Professor at research-oriented universities,